 So, how to be productive during this lock-down period?
-Try to do things that you were passionate about.
-You will be engaged with that completely and helps you stay focused!
+Try to do things that you are passionate about.
+You will be engaged with that completely and it helps you stay focused!

-Today, I thought of giving an antique finish for the terracotta planters to go with the vintage settee.
+Today, I thought of giving an antique finish to the terracotta pots to go with the vintage settee.
 It’s actually a Dahi handi and I’ve turned it into a planter as the lid got broken.
 Luckily, I bought all my craft supplies before the corona lockdown.
 The two fevicryl liners in yellow and green came in very handy.

-Take a look at the video at my YouTube channel.
+Take a look at the video on my YouTube channel.

 Do subscribe for my Youtube Channel for more videos on easy do-it-yourself projects.

 Here’s how to give an antique finish for the planters…

 Prepare a paper draft of your designs.
 It helps to finalize your design and there won’t be any last minute changes.
 Besides, you could save time!

 - First, I used a gesso as a primer to cover the pot completely.
 I gave two coats of primer and allowed it to dry between coats.
 I covered only the outer surface as I would be using it as a planter.